Abide 101: Awaken · Lesson Plan

 Timed Teaching Flow · 30 Minutes

-0:00–3:00Opening"Have you ever read a passage, closed the Bible, and had no idea what you just read?"Establish the problem
+0:00–3:001–2Opening · The Stranger in a Foreign Land"Have you ever read a passage, closed the Bible, and had no idea what you just read?"Establish the problem; refrigerator/Tuesday afternoon hook

-7:00–12:00Two Worlds"The world of the Bible is not our world.
-That gap must be acknowledged before it can be crossed."The comparison chart
+7:00–12:005–6Bridging the Great Divide · Covenant vs. Contract"The world of the Bible is not our world.
+That gap must be acknowledged before it can be crossed."Walk the five-row comparison chart; covenant-as-marriage illustration

 Timed Teaching Flow · 45 Minutes

-0:00–5:00Opening and the problem"Most of us were handed a Bible and told to read it — but never taught how."Set the burden honestly
+0:00–5:001–2Opening · The Stranger in a Foreign Land"Most of us were handed a Bible and told to read it — but never taught how."Set the burden honestly; ancient boundary markers, bronze altars hook

-10:00–16:00Two Worlds"The table comparison reveals five major differences between the biblical world and ours."Walk through each row slowly
+13:00–19:005–6Bridging the Great Divide · Covenant vs. Contract"The table comparison reveals five major differences between the biblical world and ours."Walk each row slowly; covenant-as-marriage vs. cell phone plan illustration

-40:00–45:00Great Commission / Closing"Discipleship is not: teach them what I commanded.
-It is: teach them to keep it."Call to one concrete step
+42:00–45:0013Psalm 1:1–3 · Closing · The Warmest Invitation"Discipleship is not: teach them what I commanded.
+It is: teach them to keep it."Ashrei — plural, overflowing joy; close with one concrete step

 Full Lecture Script